ch0c01ate/NBA_injuries/README.md

 `pip install -r requirements.txt`

 ## Usage
-Here will be a command to start the app
+Here will be a command to start the app.

 ## Authors